 - Registering a trademark, copyright, or patent

-- practice in an area where contingency fees are common (see the list above);
+- often practice in an area where contingency fees are common (see the list above),

-- generally represent people without resources to pay hourly attorney fees; and
+- often represent people without resources to pay by the hour; and

 - Typical: 33% (one third) to 40%